ghumakkad/blog/_posts/2009-04-11-basic-mountaineering-course-hmi.markdown

 Some slow walkers were told to start back a day before since they may take 3 days to cover the return trek.
 We were told that they will join us in Yuksom.
 Trekking back also was not easy as the route was very slippery and we were falling all the way.
-But we were very happy like we were being freed from jail.
+As the training was approaching the end, we were very happy like we being freed from jail.
 The snow ended after Phedang (a place between Dzongari and Bakhim ) The people were filled with energy and they were moving very fast.
 After being at the altitude of base camp for so many days the return trek felt so easy that some of us were literally running.